Wallflower65/Wallflower65/README.md

 - **Email:** phaphamanizoneleni@gmail.com
 - **Portfolio:** https://phaphamaniportfolio.netlify.app/

-⚡ *Fun fact: I treat debugging a codebase the exact same way I used to triage on the hospital floor—assess the environment, break down the problem from first principles, and intervene with precision.*
+⚡ *Fun fact: I treat debugging a codebase the same way I used to triage on the hospital floor by assessing the environment, breaking down the problem from first principles, and intervening with precision.*

 <!--
 **Wallflower65/Wallflower65** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.